 Garlic and lemon will give it a little acidity and a pungent kick.
 Finally, the key to any good pesto is good quality olive oil.
 This is where extra-virgin would be the best bet.

-How To Use Basil Cashew Pesto
+How To Use Cashew Nut Pesto

 - as a spread over roasted sweet potato toast or toasted sourdough